bencrbcp/falloftroy-mockup/README.md

-# falloftroy-mockup
+# band-site-mockup
-Mockup of a modern website for the band Fall of Troy.
+Mockup of a modern website for a band.